Assumptions and Data Conventions

 This site provides the most frequently requested information from the WEO database consistent with the data published in the World Economic Outlook.

-A number of assumptions have been adopted for the projections presented in the World Economic Outlook.
-It has been assumed that real effective exchange rates remained constant at their average levels during July 29-August 26, 2013, except for the currencies participating in the European exchange rate mechanism II (ERM II), which are assumed to have remained constant in nominal terms relative to the euro; that established policies of national authorities will be maintained (for specific assumptions about fiscal and monetary policies for selected economies, see Box A1); that the average price of oil will be $104.49 a barrel in 2013 and $101.35 a barrel in 2014 and will remain unchanged in real terms over the medium term; that the six-month London interbank offered rate (LIBOR) on U.S. dollar deposits will average 0.4 percent in 2013 and 0.6 percent in 2014; that the three-month euro deposit rate will average 0.2 percent in 2013 and 0.5 percent in 2014; and that the six-month Japanese yen deposit rate will yield on average 0.2 percent in 2013 and 0.3 percent in 2014.
+A number of assumptions have been adopted for the projections presented in the World Economic Outlook (WEO).
+It has been assumed that real effective exchange rates remained constant at their average levels during February 1 to March 1, 2017, except for those for the currencies participating in the European exchange rate mechanism II (ERM II), which are assumed to have remained constant in nominal terms relative to the euro; that established policies of national authorities will be maintained (for specific assumptions about fiscal and monetary policies for selected economies, see Box A1 in the Statistical Appendix); that the average price of oil will be $55.23 a barrel in 2017 and $55.06 a barrel in 2018 and will remain unchanged in real terms over the medium term; that the six-month London interbank offered rate (LIBOR) on U.S. dollar deposits will average 1.7 percent in 2017 and 2.8 percent in 2018; that the three-month euro deposit rate will average –0.3 percent in 2017 and –0.2 percent in 2018; and that the six-month Japanese yen deposit rate will yield on average 0.0 percent in 2017 and 2018.
 These are, of course, working hypotheses rather than forecasts, and the uncertainties surrounding them add to the margin of error that would in any event be involved in the projections.
-The estimates and projections are based on statistical information available through September 23, 2013.
+The estimates and projections are based on statistical information available through April 3, 2017.

-Data and projections for 189 economies form the statistical basis of the World Economic Outlook (the WEO database).
+Data and projections for 192 economies form the statistical basis of the WEO database.
 The data are maintained jointly by the IMF’s Research Department and regional departments, with the latter regularly updating country projections based on consistent global assumptions.

 Although national statistical agencies are the ultimate providers of historical data and definitions, international organizations are also involved in statistical issues, with the objective of harmonizing methodologies for the compilation of national statistics, including analytical frameworks, concepts, definitions, classifications, and valuation procedures used in the production of economic statistics.
 The WEO database reflects information from both national source agencies and international organizations.

-Most countries’ macroeconomic data presented in the World Economic Outlook conform broadly to the 1993 version of the System of National Accounts (SNA).
-The IMF’s sector statistical standards—the Balance of Payments and International Investment Position Manual, Sixth Edition (BPM6), the Monetary and Financial Statistics Manual (MFSM 2000), and the Government Finance Statistics Manual 2001 (GFSM 2001)—have been or are being aligned with the 2008 SNA.
+Most countries’ macroeconomic data presented in the WEO conform broadly to the 1993 version of the System of National Accounts (SNA).
+The IMF’s sector statistical standards—the sixth edition of the Balance of Payments and International Investment Position Manual (BPM6), the Monetary and Financial Statistics Manual (MFSM 2000), and the Government Finance Statistics Manual 2014 (GFSM 2014)—have been or are being aligned with the SNA 2008.
 These standards reflect the IMF’s special interest in countries’ external positions, financial sector stability, and public sector fiscal positions.
 The process of adapting country data to the new standards begins in earnest when the manuals are released.
-However, full concordance with the manuals is ultimately dependent on the provision by national statistical compilers of revised country data; hence, the World Economic Outlook estimates are only partially adapted to these manuals.
-Nonetheless, for many countries the impact of conversion to the updated standards will be small on major balances and aggregates.
+However, full concordance with the manuals is ultimately dependent on the provision by national statistical compilers of revised country data; hence, the WEO estimates are only partially adapted to these manuals.
+Nonetheless, for many countries the impact, on major balances and aggregates, of conversion to the updated standards will be small.
 Many other countries have partially adopted the latest standards and will continue implementation over a period of years.

-The following conventions have been used throughout the World Economic outlook:
+The following conventions have been used throughout the WEO:

 - Domestic economy series are expressed in billions of national currency units